 But there are dumb unitaskers, and then there are the truly useful ones.
 The ones that perform a function that no multitasker can, or that save you time on mundane activities on a daily basis.
 Sure, in a tiny, galley-style New York kitchen, you might not want to give up the space needed for a popcorn maker, but if you've got a bit more room and really love popcorn, well, you just might.

-Over the last year, our test kitchen editors have weighed in on some of the specialized tools they actually use—and use with enough frequency to justify their place in just about any serious cook's home.
-Today, we've replaced their individual posts with this single article, for a one-stop shop.
+Three of our test-kitchen editors weighed in on some of the specialized tools they actually use—and use with enough frequency to justify their place in just about any serious cook's home.
 Here's what Kenji, Stella, and Daniel have to say.

 Last year, as an experiment, I decided to keep track of exactly how much I use all of my kitchen gadgets by placing a sheet of paper on the refrigerator with a pen next to it.
 Every time I used a tool, I added a tick.
 I kept track for three months, and the results were pretty surprising to me.
 Turns out, I use unitaskers a lot.
 In fact, I use many of the unitaskers I own more frequently than I use my multitaskers.